Luftwaffe radio equipment of World War II: Long range radio navigation systems

 FuG 124 Komet: In 1942 with the He 177 and the "Battle of the Atlantic" in full swing the Germans started the development of a long range beacon system called Komet.
 This was based on pre-war work done by Lorenz.
 Its consisted or a rapidly rotating beam (electronic not mechanical) transmitting at 3 kW and at frequencies between 5 and 12 MHz.
 The signals were picked up using a FuG10K receiver and processed by the FuG 124 Komet processor which printed the results out on a paper strip.(The Kometscriber).
 Two test stations were built in 1944.
 There were several problems which resulted in it never being used.
 The antenna array was vast using 127 aerials and 19 control huts.
 It was discovered that it would be easy to jam and as it was now 1944 with German forces falling back on all fronts there was no longer a requirement for it.
 The few Fug124 receivers built were only used on the ground for R&D work.

 FuG 121 Erika: First deployed in 1942 it was used briefly before being replaced by Sonne and Bernard.
 Erika transmitted a VHF signal on 30-33 MHz which could be received by standard EBL 3 receivers.
 The signal was adjusted in phase between a ref point and a navigation point.
 After processing the FuG 121 displayed an angle from the beacon.
-Be using two beacons it was possible to achieve a fix.
+By using two beacons it was possible to achieve a fix.
 However, this was a problem as four receivers were required, two listening to each station.
 On smaller aircraft there was not enough space and German industry was by now having trouble supplying enough radios to the air force without adding 4 more receivers per plane.
 The system was not deployed.
 Some sources indicate that there may have been a version called Electra that operated at 250 to 300 kHz but details are lacking or contradictory.